 - User settings – Select a user to view, or adjust the user's ability to use personalization either for the whole system or for specific pages that the user has visited.
 You can view and interact with the user's personalizations in the system.
 You can also delete all personalizations for that user or reset feature callouts for the user.
 If feature callouts are reset, any pop-up windows that introduced new features and that the user previously dismissed will appear again the next time that the user encounters those features.

 - System settings – You can temporarily turn off personalization for all users in the system.
 In this case, no personalizations are applied for any user, and all pages are reset to their default state.
 If you turn personalization back on later, all personalizations are reapplied.
 You can also permanently delete all personalizations for all users in the system.
 Personalizations that have been deleted can't be recovered.
 Therefore, before you perform this task, be sure to export any personalizations that you might want later.

 Users who have access to the Personalization page can also import personal or organization views by using the Import views button on the Action Pane.
-In version 10.0.12 and later, a mechanism has been added for immediately publishing views when they are imported.
+For organization views, you can select Publish immediately to make the views available to users without an additional explicit publish.

 For a list of known issues with saved views, please see Build forms that fully utilize saved views.

 Frequently asked questions

 How do I enable saved views in my environment?

 The Saved views feature requires the Personalization system in Finance and Operations to be enabled.
 If personalization is turned off for the entire environment, views will be disabled even if you follow steps below.

 You can turn the Saved views feature on and off through Feature management in any environment.
 After it's turned on, saved views will be enabled in all subsequent user sessions.

 What happens to existing personalizations when views are enabled?